garnetluvcookie/PigeonVideo.github.io/README.md

 Please make an issue to get our attention!

 ## Developers & Moderators
-PigeonVideo is gladly brought to you thanks to all our Developers, Designers, Moderators & Administrators!
+PigeonVideo is gladly brought to you thanks to all our Developers, Designers & Administrators!
 They all helped the PenguinVideo Community to become what it is today!

 ### Administrators
 * LankyBox01